DanielGall500/DanielGall500.github.io/content/freelancing/index.md

 ---
-title: "NLP & Data Science Freelancing"
+title: "NLP & Data Science"
 summary: "Build Your Project With Personalised Freelance Services"
 layout: freelance
 ---
-# About
 I am an independent Freelancer in Natural Language Processing with experience in Python, R and Rust.
 I place a strong emphasis on communication and provide clients with regular updates and re-evaluations of how a given project is progressing.
 A number of tasks which can be carried out are:
 * Semantic Analysis